UniversalDependencies/UD_Swedish-SweLL/not-to-release/guidelines.md

 #### Unclear usage and/or unrecognizable word

-If the usage of the word is unclear, we revert to `dep`.
+If the usage of the redundant word is unclear, we revert to `dep`.
 If the `UPOS` of the word is ambiguous or if the word is unrecognizable, the tag `X` is used.

 > __Example__: